Duckov-Custom-Model/DuckovCustomModel/README_EN.md

     - Anchor Position: Select one of 9 positions through a dropdown menu (top-left, top-center, top-right, middle-left, middle-center, middle-right, bottom-left, bottom-center, bottom-right)
     - Offset Values: Set X and Y axis offset values (in pixels)
     - Configuration changes will be immediately applied to the button position
+- **Target Settings**: In the target settings area, you can configure the following options (displayed based on the currently selected target type):
+  - **Enable Model Audio**: Control whether to use model-provided audio
+    - When disabled, all model audio for the corresponding character will not play (including key press triggers, AI automatic triggers, and idle audio)
+    - Supports separate configuration for characters, pets, and AI characters
+    - This option is immediately saved to `ModelAudioConfig.json`
+  - **Enable Idle Audio**: Control whether to allow automatic playback of idle audio
+    - This option is immediately saved to `IdleAudioConfig.json`
+  - **Idle Audio Interval**: Configure the playback interval for idle audio (minimum and maximum values)
+    - This option is immediately saved to `IdleAudioConfig.json`
+  - **Hide Equipment**: Control whether to hide original equipment
+    - This option is immediately saved to `HideEquipmentConfig.json`
+    - Affects the Animator's `HideOriginalEquipment` parameter value
-- **AI Character Equipment Settings**: When selecting "AI Character" target type and a specific AI character, a "Hide Equipment" option for that AI character will be displayed at the top of the model list page
+- **AI Character Equipment Settings**: When selecting "AI Character" target type and a specific AI character, a "Hide Equipment" toggle option for that AI character will be displayed at the top of the model list page
   - Each AI character has an independent hide equipment setting
   - This option is immediately saved to the configuration file
   - Affects the Animator's `HideOriginalEquipment` parameter value